1 9 5 0 – 1 9 5 4 (USA)

 854 x 60 minute episodes

-Kate Smith had been one of American radio’s most durable stars when she made her debut on television on 25 September 1950 in The Kate Smith Hour for NBC.
+Kate Smith – a 235-pound vocalist whose contralto made her one of the most popular American singers of the first half of the 20th century – had been one of US radio’s most durable stars when she made her debut on television on 25 September 1950 in The Kate Smith Hour for NBC.

 Smith added an evening show to her schedule on 19 September 1951 with The Kate Smith Evening Hour.

-The series completed four seasons before it finally left the air on 18 June 1954.
+The series completed four seasons before finally leaving the air on 18 June 1954.

 In her later years, Smith suffered terribly from diabetes, undergoing a leg amputation and a mastectomy.
 She died of respiratory arrest at Raleigh Community Hospital on 17 June 1986, aged 79.